The village idiot.

 In the afternoon I descended into the valley that I would follow all the way to Kalewa.
 Huge, lush mountains to the left with river below, and my road which would snake up and down the hills to keep away from the flood-prone valley floor below.

-Then as expected the road turned to rocks and sand.
+Then as expected the road turned to rocks and deep sand.

 And I ran out of water.

 With little choice I set about pushing Eddie through the sand with my heavy bike sinking deep into the thick dirt and rocks.
-Sometimes it was hard enough to pedal but the bumps and jarring were painful for me, but more worrying was the effect on my wheels.
+It was crawling pace and utterly exhausting.
+Sometimes the rocks were hard enough to pedal, but the bumps and jarring were painful for me, but more worrying was the effect on my wheels.
+If a rim buckled, there was no plan B.

 I sweated away for an hour before collapsing by the roadside.
-A lorry passed as i lay beneath a tree and the happy driver stopped to pass two bottles of cold water my way.
+A lorry passed as i lay beneath a tree and the happy driver stopped to pass two bottles of cold water out of the window.
+Although i will never know that man, i will always love him.

-Saved from drinking from the river for a few more hours another small pass was climbed before descending to find the small village in the cool early evening.
+Saved from drinking from the river for a few more hours, another small pass was climbed before descending to find a small village in the cool early evening.

 I had made 50km.
 Not enough.

-Asking a man at a lorry stop if there was a monastery in the village created lots of conversation before i was introduced to U Saw Win Maung.
-He was excited to meet his first european and spoke a small amount of English, asking me to follow him to the monastery where the monks soon agreed for me to stay.
+Asking a man in a lorry if there was a monastery in the village created lots of conversation.
+I should legally only be staying in state-approved hotels, of which never existed outside of tourist spots.
+If i’d been caught camping or being hosted, we’d both be in significant trouble.
+Suddenly i was introduced to U Saw Win Maung, a young, energetic, positive, excellent soul of a man who worked at the only school and spoke only a few words of English (but confident at charades).
+He was excited to meet his first european and asked me to follow him to the monastery on my bike where the monks soon (somewhat grudgingly) agreed for me to stay.

 I sat with the head monks, showing them the route on my world map and they loved it.
 Even the sternest of them laughed when i pointed to my saddle and explained how much my bum hurt.
 My Charade skills are coming on leaps and bounds these days.